IoTReady/esp32_firmware_base/examples/wifi_config_over_ble/README.md

 ## Overview

-IoT devices dont always have an accessible user interface allowing almost zero interaction with them after deployment.
-There are always chances of an unforeseen circumstance occuring where the device needs to be reconfigured.
+IoT devices dont always have an accessible local user interface, resulting in almost zero capabilitiy for interaction with them after deployment if they are not connected to the cloud infrastructure that supports them.
+Unfortunately there are more than a few chances of an unforeseen circumstance occuring where the device needs to be reconfigured.

-Let's talk ESP32 as a station.
-Your company-wide WiFi infrastructure needs a change, and the credentials cant be the same.
-If you hadn't foreseen this, you have to go through a massive task of bringing these devices down one-by-one and re-configuring them before they are deployed again.
+Let's talk about a simple example.
+Your ESP32 devices are functioning in station mode and are connected to your company sub-network.
+Your company changes your subnet SSID and as a result credentials have to be updated across your set of nodes.
+If you hadn't foreseen this use-case, you have to go through a laborious task of bringing these devices down one-by-one and re-configuring them before they are deployed again.
+Wouldn't it be helpful if you had some kind of local access that didn't depend on the main infrastructure being up and running ?

-It can be a problem when some features of the system need configuring once in a while.
-We recognize this use-case as a common problem that could need solving.
+While we are talking in this simple example about WiFi credentials, this capability can also be useful when some features of the system need configuring once in a while.
 In these type of problems, even a simple pre-thought out plan can save a lot of time and effort.
+Since our devices support BLE, it makes obvious that a solution to this is to expose critical parameters behind BLE accessible points (called characteristics in BLE jargon).

 This example implements a BLE server and exposes a service that allows users to configure the WiFi configuration for the device to become a station and connect to that network.
+Obviously, you can add other variables / commands to the example to handle your specific use cases.

 The libraries used in this example are: